Cronosus99/video-game-data-pipeline/README.md

   - Reformatting nested or non-tabular fields into clean columns

 ### Data Integration & Storage
-- Loaded each cleaned dataset into a SQLite database as separate tables
+- Loaded each cleaned dataset into a SQLite database as separate tables (kaggle, wiki, api)
 - Joined the tables with SQL into a unified dataset
 - Created visualizations, including charts spanning multiple joined sources